openstack-hackathon/training-iot/documentation/Challenge.md

 # Challenge

-# Dashboard

-Provision a Dashboard with Openstack to visualize the data coming from your device

 # Mosquitto Server / Broker

 Provision a Mosquitto Server / Broker with Openstack

+# Dashboard

+Provision the Dashboard "" with Openstack to visualize the data coming from your device

 # GiekIs